 Before selecting an exposure strategy it is recommended to perform an A/B test between the strategies.
 An A/B test will establish the effect of switching exposure strategy on a site.

 The site traffic is split into 2 equal groups, each facing one of the evaluated strategies.
 Approximately 10,000 sessions is needed before any data is visible.
-This heavily depends on your site traffic and could take anything between a few hours up to several weeks.
-In the case of very low traffic load, it is recommended to simply set the exposure strategy to one that corresponds to your business goals without A/B testing.
+Dependent on site traffic, this takes between a few hours and a few days.

 Promotions is a method to temporarily increase the strategy score of selected products in a market.
 It is useful for use cases such as promoting upcoming external campaigns, stock clearance of specific products, or promoting certain brands or type of products.
 Promoted products will gain positions in search results, category pages, and other locations where promotions are supported.